samre12/deep-trading-agent/README.md

 ```

 **Advanced Preprocessing**<br>
-Process missing values and concatenate smaller blocks to increase the sizes of continuous price blocks<br>
+Process missing values and concatenate smaller blocks to increase the sizes of continuous price blocks.<br>
+Standard technique in literature to fill the missing values in a way that does not much affect the performance of the model is using exponential filling with no decay.<br>
 *(To be implemented)*

 ## Implementation

 Tensorflow "1.1.0" version is used for the implementation of the **Deep Sense** network.<br>

 ### Deep Sense

 Implementation is adapted from [this](https://github.com/yscacaca/DeepSense) Github repository with a few simplifications in the network architecture to incorporate learning over a single time series of the Bitcoin data.

 ### Deep Q Trading

 Implementation and preprocessing is inspired from this [Medium post](https://hackernoon.com/the-self-learning-quant-d3329fcc9915).
 The actual implementation of the Deep Q Network is adapted from [DQN-tensorflow](https://github.com/devsisters/DQN-tensorflow).